echogarden-project/echogarden/docs/Technical.md

 * Echogarden is written in TypeScript and targets the Node.js platform.
 * It uses ESM modules and latest ECMAScript and TypeScript features.
 * It does not depend on essential binary executables.
 Instead, all of its engines either use pure JavaScript, WebAssembly, WASI, or the ONNX runtime, with some exceptions: the CLI does invoke a command line `ffmpeg` tool, auto-downloaded using its internal package system.
+Since `v3.0.0` it uses a native NAPI binding to `whisper.cpp` in the `whisper` engine
 * It does not depend on essential native node.js modules requiring install-time compilation with `node-gyp`.
 This greatly simplifies the installation experience for end-users (the ONNX runtime bundles precompiled NAPI modules for all supported platforms - it doesn't require any compilation during its installation).

 ## Package system